 Battle Ball was deemed another shoot ’em up in which the Battle Ball of the title must destroy a world defence computer gone haywire.
 This was all the information given out on this interesting title.

-The game was an enhanced SEUCK effort done cheekily by Stoo Cambridge, using a tool which he was part of!
+The game was an enhanced SEUCK effort done cheekily by Stoo Cambridge, using a tool which was done by the development team that he’d later be a part of!